RC4: Combinatorial problem

 A combinatorial problem related to the number of inputs and outputs of the RC4 cipher was first posed by Itsik Mantin and Adi Shamir in 2001, whereby, of the total 256 elements in the typical state of RC4, if x number of elements (x ≤ 256) are only known (all other elements can be assumed empty), then the maximum number of elements that can be produced deterministically is also x in the next 256 rounds.
 This conjecture was put to rest in 2004 with a formal proof given by Souradyuti Paul and Bart Preneel.

 Royal Holloway attack

 In 2013, a group of security researchers at the Information Security Group at Royal Holloway, University of London reported an attack that can become effective using only 2^{34} encrypted messages.
-While yet not a practical attack for most purposes, this result is sufficiently close to one that it has led to speculation that it is plausible that some state cryptologic agencies may already have better attacks that render RC4 insecure.
-Given that, as of 2013, a large amount of TLS traffic uses RC4 to avoid attacks on block ciphers that use cipher block chaining, if these hypothetical better attacks exist, then this would make the TLS-with-RC4 combination insecure against such attackers in a large number of practical scenarios.
+While not yet a practical attack for most purposes, this result is sufficiently close to one that it has led to speculation that it is plausible that some state cryptologic agencies may already have better attacks that render RC4 insecure.
+Given that a large amount of TLS traffic in 2013 used RC4 to avoid attacks on block ciphers that use cipher block chaining, if these hypothetical better attacks existed, then typical TLS encryption would be insecure against such attackers in a large number of practical scenarios.

-In March 2015, researcher to Royal Holloway announced improvements to their attack, providing a 2^{26} attack against passwords encrypted with RC4, as used in TLS.
+In March 2015, researchers at Royal Holloway announced improvements to their attack, providing a 2^{26} attack against passwords encrypted with RC4, as used in TLS.